-- Design and building team members visit regularly: who and how many visits will depend on project. - They need a home in the building where they are visible to occupants, not be hiding in the site hut. - They explain the building to the users, in simple guides and in one or two introductory events. - They help the management to take ownership, the occupier must take the initiative, not stand back. - They keep people informed, e.g. via a newsletter on the organisation's website, e.g. alerting to any problems. - Troubleshooting and fine tuning can be undertaken, the best insights have been where the soft landings team does some of its own work in the building and experiences its facilities.
+- Design and building team members visit regularly: who and how many visits will depend on project. - They need a home in the building where they are visible to occupants, and not hide in the site hut. - They explain the building to the users, in simple guides and in one or two introductory events. - They help the management to take ownership, the occupier must take the initiative, not stand back. - They keep people informed, e.g. via a newsletter on the organisation's website, e.g. alerting to any problems. - Troubleshooting and fine tuning can be undertaken, the best insights have been where SL team members do some of their own work in the building and get first hand experience of its facilities.

 FEEDBACK: Contractors find it difficult to engage properly.
 Aftercare priorities are different from just dealing with snags and defects.